 Wild and inspired performance

 The most famous episode must be the one where Basil starts arguing with German visitors and reminds them of “the war” over and over again.
-He doesn’t mean to, but can’t help himself.
-Mr. Cleese has always enjoyed being politically incorrect and that serves the show very well.
-It’s great fun watching Basil Fawlty try to give his establishment a touch of class, a challenge too difficult to master, but Cleese and Booth sure made Fawlty Towers a lot classier than most of the popular David Croft sitcoms of the time.
+He doesn’t mean to do it, but can’t help himself.
+Cleese has always enjoyed being politically incorrect and that serves the show very well.
+It’s great fun watching Basil Fawlty try to give his establishment a touch of class, a challenge too difficult to master, but Cleese and Booth sure made Fawlty Towers a lot classier than most of the popular David Croft sitcoms of the time in Britain.

 Fawlty Towers 1975-1979:Britain.
 Made for TV.
 12 episodes.
 Color.
 Created by John Cleese, Connie Booth.
 Theme: Dennis Wilson.
 Cast: John Cleese (Basil Fawlty), Prunella Scales (Sybil Fawlty), Connie Booth (Polly Sherman), Andrew Sachs (Manuel), Ballard Berkeley.

 Trivia: The series was adapted by CBS for American audiences twice, first as Amanda’s (1983), then as Payne (1999).
 Later a stage show.